bvds/andes/documentation/server.md

 A session ends when the student hits the submit button or the back button on the browser.

-## Database access ##

-Create the file `db_user_password` in the Andes root directory.
-This file should contain, on separate lines, the mysql user name, password, and (optionally) the database name.
-This file should be readable only by the user:

-    chmod 600 db_user_password

-You can test this file by running, in lisp, the commands:

-    (rhelp)
-    (andes-database:read-login-file)

-The command `(start-help)` will access this file for any values that are not given explicitly.

 ## Running the Help Server ##

 For normal production use, the Help server will be run as a daemon.